-In recent years, a type of Merchant Cash Advance known as an ACH Loan has been gaining popularity as a way to finance small businesses.
-Often, companies compare ACH Loans against other products, such as factoring and purchase order financing, to determine which offers the best solution to their problems.
+In recent years, a type of Merchant Cash Advance known as a Business Cash Advance has been gaining popularity as a way to finance small businesses.
+Often, companies compare business cash advances against other products, such as factoring and purchase order financing, to determine which offers the best solution to their problems.

-This article compares ACH Loans against invoice factoring.
+This article compares business cash advances against invoice factoring.
 It covers each product’s advantages and disadvantages.
 Once you have finished the article, you should have a good idea of which product is better tailored to your needs.

 Invoice factoring is a product that helps companies that have cash flow issues due to slow-paying commercial customers.
 In most commercial sales, clients pay their invoices in 30 to 90 days.
 This delay can cause cash flow problems.

-ACH loans have a number of advantages, especially for small companies.
-Here are the three most important advantages.
+Business cash advances have some advantages, especially for small companies.
+Here are the three most important benefits.

 #1 They are relatively easy to get

-Most ACH loans are relatively easy to get.
+Most business cash advances are relatively easy to get.
 Your company just needs to submit some basic paperwork.
 Applications often include financial and bank statements.

 #2 They can be obtained quickly

-ACH finance companies can process applications very quickly.
+Lenders can process applications very quickly.
 Often, they can get your company funded in a few days.
-This rapid turnaround makes ACH loans an interesting alternative for companies that need funds quickly due to an emergency.
+This rapid turnaround makes business cash advances an attractive alternative for companies that need funds quickly due to an emergency.

-#3 They are available to companies that do retail or commercial sales
+#3 They are available to companies that make retail or commercial sales

-One important advantage of ACH loans is that they can be used by companies that have commercial and retail sales.
-Factoring, on the other hand, can be used only by companies that handle commercial sales only.
+One important advantage of business cash advances is that companies with commercial and retail sales can use them.
+The use of factoring, on the other hand, is restricted to companies that handle commercial sales only.

 Advantages of factoring

-Factoring has a number advantages (learn pros and cons), especially if your company works with commercial clients and has cash flow issues.
-Here are the most common advantages.
+Factoring has several advantages, especially if your company works with commercial clients and has cash flow issues.
+Here are the most common benefits.

 #1 It is easier to get than conventional financing